Sweetie needs your help

-Gunther did have his cat scan and it turns out that he has a double cruciate injury.
+It turns out that Gunther has a double cruciate injury.
 We are now looking into options for surgery.
 This surgery will actually be more expensive than what we originally thought but we are looking for options closer to home for Gunther.

 Gunther is going for a cat scan next week so the vet can see how things are and what needs to be done.
 This will be done at a Guardian Vet Clinic in Edmonton.
 We have received many donations to help with his treatment but are still accepting donations.
 Thank-you to all who have donated already!!